nipy/nitime/doc/examples/resting_state_fmri.rst

 visualization techniques which can be applied to this kind of data.

-This kind of data is sampled regularly, so we make use of the :class:`UniformTimeSeries` class.
+This kind of data is sampled regularly, so we make use of the :class:`TimeSeries` class.
 We extract the data using :meth:`mlab.csv2rec`, which generates a :class:`recarray` object.
 This data structure contains in its :class:`dtype` a field :class:`names`, which contains the first row in each column.
 In this case, that is the labels of the ROIs from